seanbeaulieu/gameboy/README.md

 # Acknowledgements
 - The helpful community members in the Emulator Development GB discord channel [(link)](https://discordapp.com/channels/465585922579103744/465586075830845475)
 - Tooling and testing by [Robert Heaton](https://robertheaton.com/gameboy-doctor/), [Matt Currie](https://github.com/mattcurrie/dmg-acid2), and Blargg.
+[Single Step Tests for the SM83](https://github.com/SingleStepTests/sm83) also very informative.
+- Documentation from the [pandocs](https://gbdev.io/pandocs/) the best source of GB specifications.